andreasdominik/HermesMQTT.jl/README.md

 - [SusiWater](https://github.com/andreasdominik/SusiWater): control pumos and valves for irrigation, depending on weather data
-- [SusiScheduler](https://github.com/andreasdominik/SusiScheduler): organise a database of scheduled events (this skill is always installed with the framework)
+- [SusiScheduler](https://github.com/andreasdominik/SusiScheduler): organise a database of scheduled events (this
+- [SusiWeather](https://github.com/andreasdominik/SusiWeather): Simple skill to demonstrate the use of the weather history of *HermesMQTT.jl*